 They'd fled Sudan years before, when the violence there made it impossible for them to stay.
 They'd literally run to Egypt, where their family settled into an apartment.

 Days later, Egypt imploded.
 President Mubarek – who'd ruled the country for 30 years – stepped down.
 The country then elected Mohamed Morsi.
 Two years later, a coup d'etat ousted him.

 So much for safety.

 Suddenly, the country this family ran to in search of safety was just as dangerous as the one they'd fled.
-Left with no choice, they applied for refugee resettlement through the United States High Commission for Refugees (UNHCR) and endured.
+Left with no choice, they applied for refugee resettlement through the United Nations High Commission for Refugees (UNHCR) and endured.